mymi14s/Django-Project-Starter-Template/README.md

       - EMAIL_PORT = 587

   - Social Accounts
+    - Setup social buttons from core/settings.py from line 62

   - MYSQL Configuration requires Mysqlclient
   - Visit <a href="https://pypi.org/project/mysqlclient/">Mysql Client</a>
   - Use the instruction provided.
-  - Edit core/settings with your mysql database info.
+  - Edit core/settings with your mysql database info from line 128.

 + CREDITS
+  - Anthony N. Dorothy
+  - Pius A. Chukwuelue
   - <a href="https://github.com/pratikborsadiya/vali-admin">Pratik Borsadiya<a/>
   - <a href="https://colorlib.com/demo?theme=creative-agency">ColorLib</a>